DmitryMyadzelets/epicx/journal/week 24.md

 | 33.5 | -39.9 | 73.3 | 2.14 | In vacuum |
 | 33.8 | -38.7 | 72.4 | 2.31 | In air |

 As expected, in vacuum the results are equal to the described in the previous experiment.
-In air, though, the insulation provides about -5&deg;C cooling gain.
+In air, though, the insulation in air provides about -5&deg;C cooling gain versus -7&deg;C gain with vacuum.